carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 ```

 There are several things to note:
-- curly braces are explicitly used to contain maps (key-value structures)
+- Curly braces are explicitly used to contain maps (key-value structures)
-- brackets are explicitly used to specify collections
+- Brackets are explicitly used to specify collections
-- strings are always quoted which is unlike YAML where it's optional until you find ambiguity with other types like integers (this is one of my favorite choices in a configuration/data language -- i've even tried to experiment with [ytt's strict mode](https://carvel.dev/ytt/docs/v0.43.0/strict/) long ago to have a similar impact within YAML)
+- Strings are always quoted, which is unlike YAML where it's optional until you find ambiguity with other types, like integers.
-- there is no notion of "documents" like in YAML -- root element of a file (and a package) is a map, hence if you want to include multiple Kubernetes resources, you'll have to find a "non-document" way to make them coexist (we'll dig into this next)
+- There is no notion of "documents" like in YAML -- root element of a file (and a package) is a map, hence if you want to include multiple Kubernetes resources, you'll have to find a "non-document" way to make them coexist (we'll dig into this next).
+CUE provides a handy `cue import` command that may be helpful to do conversion in bulk so check out examples in its help message or in [this tutorial](https://github.com/cue-lang/cue/blob/v0.4.3/doc/tutorial/kubernetes/README.md#importing-existing-configuration).
-- there is a single-line shorthand syntax to specify nested maps (see Deployment's `spec.selector` line)
+- There is a single-line shorthand syntax to specify nested maps (see Deployment's `spec.selector` line)

 By the way, as you go along these examples feel free to use interactive [CUE playground](https://cuelang.org/play/#cue@export@cue) or [install CUE binary](https://github.com/cue-lang/cue#download-and-install) to run them locally.
 Also you may find it useful to refer to [CUE documentation](https://cuelang.org/docs/) as you read along for more in-depth explanation on specifics.